cyberbotics/webots/docs/guide/general-faq.md

 ## General FAQ

-### Is Webots really Open-Source and Free?
+### Is Webots Really Free and Open-Source?

 Yes!

-Since its [R2019a version](../blog/Webots-2019-a-release.md) is completely free and open-source.
+Since the [R2019a version](../blog/Webots-2019-a-release.md), Webots is completely free and open-source.
 It remains in active development.
 Sources are available on [GitHub](https://github.com/cyberbotics/webots) under [the Apache 2 license](https://github.com/cyberbotics/webots/blob/master/LICENSE).